Llanelly and District Electric Tramways: History

 In 1900, the Llanelly and District Electric Lighting and Traction Company was formed, with a view to building an electric tramway in the town.
 Little progress was made initially, but 1905 saw the start of a complex set of negotiations, which resulted in the transformation of the tramway.
 The British Power Company, which had formerly been known as the South Wales Electrical Power Distribution Company, bought the Llanelly Tramway for £6,000.
 It also bought the traction company, although it was virtually defunct by this time.
-In November 1905, British Power applied for a light railway order, under the terms of the Light Railways Act 1896, which they eventually obtained in 1907.
+In November 1905, British Power applied for a light railway order, under the terms of the Light Railways Act 1896, which they eventually obtained as the Llanelly and District Light Railways Order 1907.
 They employed the contractors J G White & Company in early 1908, to start extending and converting the tramway.
 The horse trams are known to have run in March 1908, but the service was steadily reduced as the rails were lifted and laid to a wider gauge.